 New Toolkit Helps Developers Streamline Deep Learning Inference & Deployment

-Just released as part of Intel's Vision products lineup, Intel announces the new OpenVINO™ toolkit (Open Visual Inference and Neural Network Optimization, and formerly the Intel® Computer Vision SDK) to help developers bring vision intelligence into their applications from edge to cloud.
+Part of Intel's Vision Products, Intel announces the new OpenVINO™ toolkit (Open Visual Inference and Neural Network Optimization, - formerly the Intel® Computer Vision SDK) to help developers bring vision intelligence into their applications from edge to cloud.

-The toolkit is a free download that helps fast-track development of high-performance computer vision and deep learning inference solutions, and deliver fast and efficient deep learning workloads across multiple types of Intel® platforms (CPU, CPU with integrated graphics, FPGA, and Movidius™ vision processing units (VPUs).
+The toolkit is a free download that helps fast-track development of high-performance computer vision and deep learning inference solutions, and deliver fast and efficient deep learning workloads across multiple types of Intel® platforms (CPU, CPU with integrated graphics (Intel® Processor Graphics/GPU), FPGA, and Movidius™ vision processing units (VPUs).
 Vision systems hold incredible promise to change the world and help us solve problems—whether they’re making homes safer or discovering new medical cures—affording great opportunities for developers.

 What's Inside the OpenVINO™ toolkit

 The toolkit has a common API and is based on common development standards, such as OpenCL™, OpenCV and OpenVX.

 Intel® Deep Learning Deployment Toolkit, which has: